Radot1/KitchenPrint-Pro/README.txt

     { "id": 2, "name": "Item Name 1B", "price": 8.00, "options": ["Option X", "Option Y"] }
   ],
   "Category Name 2": [
-    { "id": 3, "name": "Item Name 2A", "price": 12.75 }
+    // ... more items
   ]
 }

 id: Must be a unique number for each item across all categories.

-options: (Optional) An array of strings if the item has variants.
+options: (Optional) An array of strings for item variants.

 Running the Application
-Navigate to Project Directory: Open a command prompt or terminal and go to the directory where app.py, sushaki.html, and the data folder are located.
+Navigate to Project Directory:
+Open your terminal/command prompt and cd into the project folder.

 Start the Flask Server:

 python app.py

-You should see output indicating the server is running, typically on http://localhost:5000/ or http://0.0.0.0:5000/.
+The server will typically start on http://localhost:5000/ or http://0.0.0.0:5000/.

-Open in Browser:
+Access in Browser:
-Open your web browser and go to http://localhost:5000/.
+Open your web browser and navigate to http://localhost:5000/.
-The Sushaki Kitchen Order System interface should load.

-Using the Start_Sushaki_App.bat (Windows Only):
+Using Start_Sushaki_App.bat (Windows):
-If you have created the Start_Sushaki_App.bat file as provided:

-Ensure the .bat file is in the same directory as app.py and sushaki.html.
+Ensure the .bat file is in the same directory as app.py.

-Double-click Start_Sushaki_App.bat.
-This will start the server and open the application in your browser automatically.
+Double-click Start_Sushaki_App.bat to launch the server and open the app in your browser.

-How to Use
+How to Use the Interface
 Order Panel (Left):

-Shows the current order number, items added, and total.
+Displays current order number, items, and total.

-Use the Numpad to adjust the quantity of a selected item.
+Use the on-screen Numpad to change quantities of selected items.

-Add "Order Notes" for universal comments applying to the whole order.
+"Order Notes": Add comments for the entire order.

+Item-specific notes can be added by clicking the pencil icon next to an item in the order list.

-"New Order": Clears the current order and increments the order number.
+New Order: Clears the current order, increments the order number.

-"Send Order": Sends the order to the kitchen (prints the receipt via app.py) and logs it to a CSV file in the data directory.
+Send Order: Prints the receipt (via app.py) and logs the order to a CSV file.

 Menu Panel (Right):

-Select categories to view items.

-Click on an item to add it to the current order.
-If an item has options, a modal will appear to select one.
+Browse categories and click items to add them to the order.

+If an item has options, a selection modal will appear.

-Settings Gear (Bottom Right):
+Settings Gear Icon (⚙️ Bottom Right):

-Click to open the management modal.

 Manage Items: Add, edit, or delete menu items and their options.

 Manage Categories: Add or delete categories.

-Changes made here are saved to data/menu.json and will reflect immediately in the menu panel.
+Changes are saved to data/menu.json and update the UI instantly.

 Troubleshooting
 Cannot Print / Printing Errors:

-Double-check the PRINTER_NAME in app.py matches exactly with the name in Windows Devices and Printers.
+Verify PRINTER_NAME in app.py: Must exactly match the name in Windows "Devices and Printers".

-Ensure the printer is turned on, connected, has paper, and no error lights are showing.
+Printer Status: Check if it's on, connected, has paper, and no error lights.

-Verify printer drivers are correctly installed.
+Drivers: Confirm correct drivers are installed and working.

-Check the "Sushaki Server" command prompt window (where app.py is running) for any error messages related to printing.
+Server Logs: Look for error messages in the "Sushaki Server" command prompt window (where app.py is running).

+pywin32 Errors / "ModuleNotFoundError":

-pywin32 not found: Make sure you have installed it via pip install pywin32.
+Ensure it's installed: pip install pywin32.

-Menu not loading / "Error loading menu":
+Menu Not Loading / "Error loading menu":

-Ensure data/menu.json exists in the correct location and is valid JSON.
+Confirm data/menu.json exists and contains valid JSON.

-Check the Flask server console for errors.
+Check the Flask server console for file access or JSON parsing errors.

-Application not accessible at http://localhost:5000/:

-Confirm the Flask server (app.py) is running and did not encounter an error on startup.
+Application Not Accessible (e.g., http://localhost:5000/ doesn't load):

+Ensure app.py (Flask server) is running without startup errors.

 Check if another application is using port 5000.
+If so, you can change the port in app.py (e.g., app.run(host='0.0.0.0', port=5001, debug=True)).

+Future Considerations / Potential Improvements Cross-platform printing support (e.g., using python-escpos library for direct USB/Network printing).

+User authentication for accessing settings.

+More detailed sales reports.

+Cloud synchronization for menu and orders (e.g., using Firebase/Supabase).